369pankaj/Pankaj_Adhikary/README.md

 # Pankaj_Adhikary
 [Hello all, I am Pankaj Adhikary.
 I work in the field of computational biophysical chemistry.
-I am pursuing a Ph.D. at the Department of Chemistry, IIT Tirupati.]
+I am pursuing Ph.D. at the Department of Chemistry, IIT Tirupati.]

 ## Table of Contents